-Many people ask the question is it better to invest in single family or multifamily rental properties?
+Many people ask the question is it better to invest in single-family or multifamily rental properties?
 A lot of investors assume multifamily properties are the better investment because they are built to produce income for landlords.
 However, I invest in single family homes because they give me great returns, are easy to find and easy to manage.
 I have 16 single family rental properties and each one is giving me over 15 percent cash on cash returns.
-I go through exactly how I get these returns in my complete guide to purchasing long-term rentals.
+I go through exactly how I get these returns in my complete guide to purchasing long-term rental properties.
 However, many successful investors also invest in multifamily properties.
 I believe the better investment depends on what you are looking for and what you can buy in your market.
-Here is why I think single family homes are better in my market.
+Here is why I think single-family homes are better in my market.

-I can buy single family homes below market value
+I can buy single-family homes below market value easier than multifamily properties

 I have purchased rental properties that were REOs, short sales, fair market sales and estate sales.
 There are many ways to purchase properties below market value.
 Some of the keys to buying properties below market value are making offers quickly, having cash to purchase properties or strong financing and having a good reputation for closing on properties.

 In my area, we do not have a lot of multifamily housing, so single family homes are much easier to find.
 I can find much better deals on single family homes, than on larger multi unit projects, simply due to supply and demand.
 I know in some areas, multifamily houses produce great returns, but in my area, I can actually make a better cash on cash return by purchasing and renting out single-family homes than I can with multifamily.

 There is no way I could make over 15 percent cash on cash returns with multifamily, I have to pay too high of a purchase price for multifamily.
 If I were to buy single family properties at market value, I couldn’t make 15 percent either, but there are so many more single family properties out there that there is a better chance of getting a great deal on single-family homes.